-New Relic Infrastructure provides an integration for Microsoft Azure Functions that reports data from your Azure Functions service to New Relic products.
+Our infrastructure monitoring provides an integration for Microsoft Azure Functions that reports data from your Azure Functions service to New Relic.
 This document explains how to activate this integration and describes the data that can be captured.

-New Relic's integration for Azure Functions reports metric data about your Functions service, like the number of function executions, bytes sent and received and HTTP error counts.
+Our Azure Functions integration reports metric data about your Functions service, like the number of function executions, bytes sent and received and HTTP error counts.
 It also collects inventory data about the status and configuration of the service.

-To enable this integration follow standard procedures to activate your Azure service in New Relic Infrastructure.
+To enable this integration follow the standard procedures to activate your Azure service for infrastructure monitoring.

 You can change the polling frequency and filter data using configuration options.

 Default polling information for the Azure Functions integration:

 - Resolution: 1 data point per minute